erikrfunk/PPM_geneticManagementStats/README.md

 - A second PCA is generated that has points labeled with their ID.
 - The second PCA uses the suffix `_PCA_labels.pdf`.

-4. Relatedness matrix: **plink v1.90b4** and R package **snpRelate vXX**
+4. Relatedness matrix: **plink v1.90b4** and R package **snpRelate v1.32.2**
 - Output is a text file with the suffix `_relatednessList.txt`.
 - This includes pairwise relatedness coefficients from the `--make-rel` flag.
 <br> **This should be validated against known relatives first!*
-<br> **The value from snpRelate's IBDKing calculation seems to be more reliable and likely the better result to use.*
+<br> **The values from snpRelate's IBDKing calculation seems to be more reliable and likely the better result to use.*

 5. Runs of homozygosity: **BCFtools v1.9**
 - Output is a text file with the suffix `_individualsRohs.txt`.
-- This includes for the total tally of roh for 1 and 5MB regions, as well as the froh using the hard coded genome length.
+- This includes the total tally of roh for 1 and 5MB regions, as well as Froh using the set genome length.
-<br> **Note that this makes a potentially large intermediate file.
-Likely over 1GB per 5 individuals.*

 Finally, all the individual-level stats (heterozygosity, F stats, and ROHs) will be merged into a file with the suffix `_allIndStats.txt` and the cohort mean of each statistic into `meanCohortStats.txt`.
 Note that while all other output files include the cohort prefix in the file name, the cohort means file does not.
 Instead, each iteration will append the means the to the end of this file so that multiple cohorts can be run within a loop and the file will accumulate the mean stats for each cohort, adding the name of the cohort into the first column.